CLI Reference¶

 Options:

 -o, --output PATH: Output CSV filename (default: metadata_{assay}.csv).--ip-to-control TEXT: List of antibody,control pairings for IP assays (e.g. ChIP).
 Format: 'antibody1:control1,antibody2:control2' If provided will assign a control with a specified name to that ip in the metadata.
-If not provided, controls will be assigned based on a best-effort matching of sample names.--group-by: Group samples by a regular expression or a column.--auto-discover / --no-auto-discover: Search common folders if none provided. [default: auto-discover]--interactive / --no-interactive: Interactively offer to add missing columns using schema defaults. [default: interactive]--accept-all-defaults: Non-interactive: auto-add only columns that have a schema default.--deseq2-pattern TEXT: Regex pattern to extract DESeq2 groups from sample names.
+If not provided, controls will be assigned based on a best-effort matching of sample names.--group-by TEXT: Group samples by a regular expression or a column name.--auto-discover / --no-auto-discover: Search common folders if none provided. [default: auto-discover]--interactive / --no-interactive: Interactively offer to add missing columns using schema defaults. [default: interactive]--accept-all-defaults: Non-interactive: auto-add only columns that have a schema default.--deseq2-pattern TEXT: Regex pattern to extract DESeq2 groups from sample names.
 First capture group will be used.
 Example: r'-(\w+)-rep' for 'sample-GROUP-rep1'-v, --verbose: Increase logging verbosity.--help: Show this message and exit.

 seqnado pipeline¶